sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_linalg.rst

     [0 0 1 0 1 1 0 1]
     [0 0 0 1 0 0 1 1]

-The basis of :math:`S` used by Sage is obtained from the non-zero rows of the reduced row echelon form of the matrix of generators of :math:`S`.
+The basis of `S` used by Sage is obtained from the non-zero rows of the reduced row echelon form of the matrix of generators of `S`.

 Sparse Linear Algebra
 ---------------------

-Sage has support for sparse linear algebra over PID's.
+Sage has support for sparse linear algebra over PIDs.

 ::